abyss93/Masamune/README.md

   -c, --color           Some output sections are printed using terminal colors (default: False) -x, --user-interface  Display Headers in a window (default: False)
 ```
+Be sure to create a config.yml based on the included config_sample.yml
+Be also sure to fill the feeds.py file with the sources of the IoC/feeds

 <h3>Notes</h3>
 Quick and dirty email forensic tool.
 Probably it won't have unit tests, unless parse operation becomes difficult: only trying to parse many mails (and time) will tell.